heisenware/vrpc-react/examples/vrpc-react-todos-1/README.md

 In this file we are defining the available backends, here it's just one - a single instance of our `Todo` class.
 In this case, the fronted creates a new instance of the `Todo` class with the explicit name `react-todo`.
-If an instance with that name existed before VRPC will just attach to and not re-create it.
+If an instance with that name existed before, VRPC will just attach to and not re-create it.

 The `VrpcProvider` component manages the state of all backends and provides the